Ronald Acuña Jr. Player Props: Braves vs. Athletics

 Ronald Acuña Jr. At The Plate

-- Among the qualified hitters in MLB, his batting average ranks fifth, his on-base percentage ranks sixth, and he is 10th in the league in slugging.
+- Among qualified batters in MLB, his batting average ranks fifth, his on-base percentage ranks seventh, and he is 10th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.